-Whether it’s a huge literary festival or a tiny village primary school, I love meeting children.
-Over the years I have visited hundreds of schools, performed at numerous festivals (including Edinburgh, Bath and this year, Cheltenham).
+Whether it’s a huge literary festival or a tiny village primary school, I love meeting readers.
+Over the years I have visited thousands of children, performed at numerous festivals (including Edinburgh, Bath and this year, Cheltenham).
 I am passionate about bookshops and libraries and promoting reading for pleasure.

 “Ah yes, but what do you do?”

 The Main Event: One hour of fun.

 Highly interactive; involving singing bowls, animals, a mystery suitcase, hats, questions, possibly storms and bad juggling.

 Or maybe you are looking for a workshop too?
 How about:

 - characters that jump off the page